 add1 is the same as

-inc in some variations, and it does as the name suggests by adding 1 to the value given.
+inc in some variations.
+It does as the name suggests and adds 1 to the value given (without relying on the

 For testing, the requirements are given in the book: Integrate